danialross/BankingSystem/README.md

 # BankingSystem
 ATM banking system with GUI

-Card account numbers,pins and balances are randomized at launch.\n only 4 cards are initialized when the bank object is instatiated.\n All account numbers associated with their cards in the banking system are printed in the console.
+Card account numbers,pins and balances are randomized at launch.

+only 4 cards are initialized when the bank object is instatiated.

+All account numbers associated with their cards in the banking system are printed in the console.